Case File Dossier de l’affaire

 At three o’clock the following morning, the posse used high explosives which blew in the door again and caused a gaping hole in the cabin’s roof.
 Another rush to the cabin by the posse failed.
 The posse had expected that Johnson would be stunned by the explosives but instead his gunfire was ever increasingly strong.
 Inspector Eames speculated that Johnson had found shelter from the explosives by extending the limits of space further under the cabin.
 By this time, supplies for the posse were depleted and provisions for the dogs were running low.
 Inspector Eames made the decision, once again, for the posse to return to Aklavik.
 This time, no one had been injured by gunfire but Johnson had evaded capture.
 They arrived in Aklavik on January 16, 1932.

 In his report, Inspector Eames said that he would be returning to Johnson’s cabin as soon as he could assemble a larger volunteer party.
 The next time, Eames said, a base camp would be established near the mouth of the Rat River.
 Early in the morning of January 20th, 1932, Inspector Eames left Aklavik again for the Rat River.
-When the posse arrive at the cabin, Johnson had already fled into the cold, expansive Arctic tundra.
+When the posse arrived at the cabin, Johnson had already fled into the cold, expansive Arctic tundra.
 Now, there was an urgency to capture Johnson before he crossed the border into Alaska.

 On January 31, 1932, Staff Sergeant Riddell of the Royal Canadian Signals and Constable Millen searched for Johnson in a wooded area when he suddenly fired on them.
 The pair returned fire, and they thought that Johnson might have been wounded or perhaps killed.
 For two hours it was quiet then the posse decided to slowly approach Johnson’s last known position in the woods.
 As Constable Millen got within twenty five yards of Johnson, he suddenly opened fire.
 Constable Millen was struck by a bullet and fell.
 He soon died in the Arctic snow.
 The sudden death of Constable Millen now turned Johnson into a killer, and Millen’s death likely caused the RCMP to wonder if Johnson’s days on this earth were few.